TheQwerDev/custom-music-discs/README.md

 Custom Music Discs only supports the audio file extensions that Minecraft BTA does. (.ogg, .wav, .mus)

 NOTE FOR SERVER USAGE: Every player on the server is required to have the exact same audio files (with the exact same discpack order) for songs to play properly for everybody.
+The mod needs to be installed on the server but storing audio files on it is not required due to the client-sided nature of disc items.

 **This readme only applies for mod versions 3.2.5 and above!**